dontsueme/vmware-view-open-client/README.txt

    administrative UI (bz 330941)
 *) The client may not time out when attempting to reach an unreachable broker (bz 322204, bz 325803)
-*) /usr/share/doc/VMware-view-client/help directory will not be deleted when uninstalling from RPM (bz 365618)
-*) Get "Gtk: gtk_main_quit: assertion `main_loops != NULL' failed" while
-   using smart card authentication (bz 393737)
-*) When entering a negative port value in the address bar of the broker screen the connect button is not disabled.
-This also causes the "use secure connection" option to be enabled. (bz 367370) *) Unusual Time format for German users on the Smart Card Cert screen (bz 390241)
+*) Unusual Time format for German and Japanese users on the Smart Card Cert screen (bz 390241)
-*) Client will not build on Mac (bz 395525)
+*) When authenticating with smart cards, users will need to enter their PIN/password when connecting to the Windows desktop *) The client may exit with SEGV (signal 11) after resetting a desktop (bz 407225)
+*) When using smart cards, the view client may hang when quitting (bz 407231)

 TROUBLESHOOTING
 ---------------